 - Yarn needle.

 Tip: If you are purchasing yarn, especially for your stripey project, be sure to get the same type of yarn, just different colors.
-This will ensure that your stripes are all the same gauge and thus the same thickness.
-If your plan is to stash bust and use up yarn scraps, try to use the same thickness of yarn for each color so that the variations in gauge don’t look too drastic!
+This will ensure that your stripes are all the same gauge and, thus, the same thickness.
+If your plan is to stash bust and use up yarn scraps, try to use the same thickness of yarn for each color so that the variations in knitting gauge don’t look too drastic!

 The only thing you really need to concentrate on when knitting stripes is the changing of colors.